RascalSoftware/RAT/examples/domains/README.md

 Then each actual measured contrast, along with the other usual parameters, has a 'domain ratio' field.

-The method for defining domains varies between Standard Layers and Custom models, as described in these examples (and the Documentation).
+The method for defining domains varies between standard layers and custom models, as described in these examples (and the Documentation).